karthik/Rtools/README.md

       ]
     }
 </pre>
 3. Change the keyboard shortcut to whatever you like.
+In this case `⌘ + alt + shift + R`

 4. done!